-Throughout the school children need opportunities to develop their confidence and practise their writing skills.
+Throughout the school, children need opportunities to develop their confidence and practise their writing skills.
 All writing activities should have a purpose and quality should be promoted through book making, publication or presentation to another audience.
 Writing is modelled and supported from immersion to quality writing.
 Independent writing is supported through the use of dictionaries, word banks, working walls, iPads, talking buttons, Clicker, writing frames or plans and alphabet cards.
 In the EYFS independent writing is catered for within play, having opportunities for independent writing set up in a variety of learning environments.
-Within Key Stages one and two, children will have a Big Writing session, where children write independently for a sustained period increased by age and ability.
+Within Key Stages one and two, children will have a Big Writing session approximately once every fortnight, where children write independently for a sustained period increased by age and ability.
 This is then marked in relation to a criterion scale to monitor progress.
 This can also be used as a 'hot' or 'cold' exercise, to monitor progress throughout a unit of work and measure the impact of teaching.
+In key stage one each child is given one personalised Big Write target to focus on and in key stage 2, each child is given three personalised Big Write targets to focus on.
+When children meet their goals, their name is put on the classroom goal display.
+Each class has its own reward system for achieving Big Write goals.